ABG Tenders Noticeboard

 THE DEPARTMENT OF EDUCATION

-Headed by Acting Secretary DOROTHY KENNETH under the ministerial leadership of Honorable THOMAS PATAAKU and Member for Ramu Constituency, ABG Minister for Education.
+Headed by Secretary DOROTHY KENNETH under the ministerial leadership of Honorable THOMAS PATAAKU and Member for Ramu Constituency, ABG Minister for Education.
 Its mandate is focused on:

 • Primary education